aora-digitals/aora-digital/README.md

 # 👋 Welcome to AORA Digitals 💫
 ### Empowering Businesses Through Technology

 Hey there!
-We’re *AORA Digitals* — a next-generation *tech solutions and services company* founded by *Anurag Bhavthankar, focused on delivering **innovation-driven digital transformation* for startups, enterprises, and individuals.
+We’re *AORA Digitals* — a next-generation *tech solutions and services company* founded by *AORA Group, focused on delivering **innovation-driven digital transformation* for startups, enterprises, and individuals.

 ---